 Dan worked at Vermont Sport & Fitness for eight years before taking over as co-owner with Leslie.
 In those eight years he learned that there are truly no shortcuts to getting what you want.
 He learned that it takes dedicating yourself to the process.
 Celebrating small victories, and appreciating the journey along the way.
 Dan’s favorite part of the job is when members enjoy their health and fitness experiences that he and his team work to support.

 In addition to his vision for the club, Dan also views his role as a young leader in the community.
-Dan’s effort to make a difference in Rutland County has led him to be a member of the Rutland Young Professionals where he volunteers on the Employer Relations/Community Outreach committee.
-He also represents RYP as ex officio on the REDC board.
+Dan’s effort to make a difference in Rutland County has led him to serve on the board of directors for Rutland Regional Medical Center He is also a member of the Rutland Young Professionals where he volunteers on the Employer Relations/Community Outreach committee.
+In addition he represents RYP as ex officio on the REDC board.
 There he serves on the joint marketing committee and nominating committee.
 Through these committees, he has joined the steering and creative committee for the progressive Rutland Marketing Initiatives, Real Rutland Campaign.
 VS&F also supports many of the nonprofits in the community, most recently recognized for their efforts with the Mentor Connector and Boys & Girls Club of Rutland County.

 At the end of the day, Dan goes home to the driving force behind all that he does; his family.
-His wife & business partner leslie, his sons Sawyer (5) and Mason (3) run into his arms each evening when he gets home, reminding him of why he works so hard.
+His wife & business partner Leslie, his kids Sawyer, Mason and Finley remind him of why he works so hard.
 Dan believes the journey to find how much we can grow and positively impact others’ lives should be fun and full of great memories.